crobin27/crobin27/README.md

 ### Cole Robinson

 ## 👨‍💻 About Me
-I'm a graduate of Cal Poly San Luis Obispo with a bachelor's of science degree in Computer Engineering.
-I've worked on several projects over the years and some are listed below!
+I'm an aspiring software engineer with experience in many different areas including Game Development, Embedded Engineering, and Cloud Infrastructure.
+With a Computer Engineering degree from Cal Poly SLO, I have plenty of hands on lab experience testing and scaling different systems and components.

 ## 🛠 Skills
 <p>